d2s/Documentation/_posts/2018-04-10-Changelog.md

 The release candidate is **signed and notarized**.

-The main update in this release is German and French localization.
+The main update in this release are German and French localization.
 There are some GUI changes as well because of the localization.

 ## Version 6.1.0